andrewseward/Cronosync/README.md

 Perquisites
 ============
 The server assumes that you have a local mongo instance running.
-This means if you have mongo installed locally, all you need to do is configure the db.js file correctly and run the mongod daemon
+This means if you have mongo installed locally, all you need to do is configure the environment variables (see db.js) correctly and run the mongod daemon